Michael Atwood Mason: President Lincoln's Cottage

 In September 2021, Mason was appointed CEO & Executive Director of President Lincoln's Cottage, a National Monument and museum in Washington, DC dedicated to the brave ideas of Abraham Lincoln.
+As of August 2023, he was no longer employed at the Cottage.]

 Other activities

-Mason served as an exhibit developer for the inaugural exhibition at the Reginald F. Lewis Museum of Maryland African American History & Culture in Baltimore, Maryland.
+Mason was an exhibit developer for the inaugural exhibition at the Reginald F. Lewis Museum of Maryland African American History & Culture in Baltimore, Maryland.
 He is a member of the founding faculty of the Cultural Sustainability Masters Program at Goucher College in Towson, Maryland, where he teaches students to develop community-based exhibitions that serve local needs.

 Research

 Since 1992, Mason has published many articles on the religion and culture of the African Diaspora.
 His research focuses on the processes through which people deploy elements of the cultural heritage to construct their personal histories and identities, and he has focused extensively on the social construction of human subjectivity and experience.
 His book, Living Santería: Rituals and Experiences in an Afro-Cuban Religion, was published by the Smithsonian Institution Press in 2002, and was nominated for the Award for Ethnographic Writing.
 Mason is also the author of the cultural blog dedicated to Babalu Aye, Baba Who?
 Babalú!.